Tuning Service Resource Requests and Limits¶

 Identifying Current Usage¶

-By default, the services instantiated by the Observe Agent Helm Chart are provisioned with 250m
+By default, the services instantiated by the Observe Agent Helm Chart are provisioned to fit expected workflows: up to 300m

-of memory.
+of memory for some pods but less for others (see the default values below).
 These are the minimum default values that we recommend.
 Since estimating resource consumption is difficult and varies widely based on the properties of your Kubernetes cluster and applications instrumented, it’s recommended to instead first install the Helm chart and then examine the current resource consumption and tune based on that.
 To find your current usage, you can utilize the K8s Explorer.
 To do so, navigate to the corresponding Workload page for each of the deployments and daemonsets created by the Observe Agent Helm Chart.
 Specifically, the services to look at are:

 Daemonsets: